presscustomizr/nimble-builder/readme.txt

 Powerful drag and drop page builder using the native WordPress customizer.

 == Description ==
 The Nimble Builder is a powerful and lightweight page builder plugin for WordPress.
-It allows you to drag and drop pre-designed sections, or create your own sections, in live preview with the native WordPress customizer.
+It allows you to drag and drop pre-built sections, or create your own sections, in live preview with the native WordPress customizer.
+You can also start designing from a blank page, and create your header, footer, and content.

 == Features ==
 * Drag and drop beautiful and ready-to-use sections in any pages.